 A fish camp in the Nome area, seen on Sept.
 24, shows damages wreaked by the remnants of Typhoon Merbok.
 The day before, President Biden declared a major disaster for a vast stretch of western Alaska that had been slammed with high winds and floods caused by the remnants of that typhoon.
-Federal Emergency Management Agency Administrator Deanne Criswell, Rep. Mary Peltola and Sen. Lisa Murkwoski were among the officials who surveyed the damages in and around Nome.
+The disaster illustrates the need for infrastructure that is resilient to rapid climate change, the University of Alaska report says.
 (Photo by Jeremy Edwards/FEMA)

 When the remnants of Typhoon Merbok were barreling toward western Alaska to unleash what turned out to be the region’s strongest storm in more than half a century, meteorologists knew what was coming.
 What they could not predict was the exact level and location of flooding – devastation that prompted a federal disaster declaration on Friday by President Joe Biden and a whirlwind Alaska tour over the weekend by Federal Emergency Management Agency Administrator Deanne Criswell.